bleykauf/thesis-template/README.md

 ### Bibliography
 I recommend Zotero for organizing the bibligraphy as it works much better with biblatex than other solutions I tried.
 Make sure to install the extension Better Bibtex and use "Better BibLaTeX" when exporting the library (not "Better BibTeX").
 Tick the "Keep updated" box to automatically sync the library.

+## Other

+The standard colormap of matplotlib for usage in Inkscape can be found in the graphics subfolder.